Tag Archive for: Medicine

 An award sponsored by the Agnes McLaren Association, recognizing a dissertation that focuses on women's or children's health.

-The Agnes McLaren Association, founded in 2018, works to preserve the memory ofAgnes McLaren, a Scottish woman who became the first female doctor to graduate from the Faculty of Medicine in Montpellier in 1878.
-It is in honor of this physician, who dedicated her life to caring for the most disadvantaged women or those excluded from society, that the association wishes to award a thesis prize for the first time.
+The Agnes McLaren Association, founded in 2018, works to preserve the memory ofAgnes McLaren, a Scottish woman who was the first female doctor to graduate from the Montpellier School of Medicine in 1878.
+In honor of this physician, who dedicated her life to caring for the most disadvantaged women and those excluded from society, the association wishes to award a thesis prize for the first time.

 Thus, in 2021, the association is launching the Agnes McLaren Thesis Prize.
-This prize recognizes an original thesis focusing on the health of women in precarious or vulnerable situations, or on the health of children exposed to precariousness and/or vulnerable situations.
-The prize, worth €4,000, will be awarded in November 2021 following a preliminary selection by a committee and review by a jury composed of healthcare professionals.
+This award recognizes an original doctoral dissertation focusing on the health of women in precarious or vulnerable situations, or on the health of children exposed to precariousness and/or vulnerability.
+The award, in the amount of €4,000, will be presented in November 2021 following a preliminary selection by a committee and review by a jury composed of healthcare professionals.

 Eligibility Criteria

-To be eligible for this thesis award, candidates must meet several eligibility criteria:
+To be eligible for this dissertation award, candidates must meet several eligibility criteria:

 • Open to our students